API Reference

 4. Keep the sitemap fresh automatically

 For SSG sites the sitemap is stale the moment you publish a new post.
-The fix is simple: set a Webhook URL on your page (in the Pages dashboard) and point it at your deployment provider's deploy hook.
-Every time owlCMS creates a post the webhook fires, your build triggers, and your sitemap regenerates automatically with the latest updatedAt timestamps.
-See the Webhooks section for deploy hook setup instructions.
+Set a Webhook URL in the Pages dashboard and point it at your deployment provider's deploy hook.
+Every time owlCMS publishes a post the webhook fires, your build triggers, and your sitemap regenerates automatically.
+See the Webhooks section for setup instructions.

 Don't forget robots.txt